Md-Rashedul-Islam-Rajib/Realty-House-Company9/README.md

 - You can select any real state to know conditions and details about that estate
 - You can differentiate what real estate for sell or rent
 - You can see the position of the real estate in the map
-- You can call the agent of the real estate
+- You can find the agents of the real estate
 - You can add event about the real estate

 Resources: